gruntwork-io/docs/_docs-sources/pipelines/maintain/updating.md

 ## Updating container images

-Gruntwork Pipelines uses two images - one for the[Deploy Runner](https://github.com/gruntwork-io/terraform-aws-ci/blob/main/modules/ecs-deploy-runner/docker/deploy-runner/Dockerfile) and one for [Kaniko](https://github.com/gruntwork-io/terraform-aws-ci/blob/main/modules/ecs-deploy-runner/docker/kaniko/Dockerfile).
+Gruntwork Pipelines uses two images - one for the [Deploy Runner](https://github.com/gruntwork-io/terraform-aws-ci/blob/main/modules/ecs-deploy-runner/docker/deploy-runner/Dockerfile) and one for [Kaniko](https://github.com/gruntwork-io/terraform-aws-ci/blob/main/modules/ecs-deploy-runner/docker/kaniko/Dockerfile).
 To update pipelines to the latest version, you must build and push new versions of each image.

 ### Build and push images